Documentation Index

 - SQLite: Keys are never written to ADE’s SQLite database.
 The database stores session metadata, costs, and audit records — not credentials.

-- Log redaction: Any key value that appears in log output (e.g., from a misconfigured MCP tool) is automatically redacted and replaced with
+- Log redaction: Any key value that appears in log output is automatically redacted and replaced with

 ***. - IPC bridge: The preload bridge does not expose any IPC channel that returns raw API key values to the renderer.